U.S. military helicopter crashes in South Korea, two dead

 On Monday, South Korea's military conducted artillery live-fire drills on islands near a disputed maritime border with North Korea, ignoring Pyongyang's threat to fire back if any of the shells landed in its waters.

-(Reporting by Ju-min Park, Minwoo Park, and Yeganeh Torbati in Washington, Writing by Jack Kim; Editing by Sanjeev Miglani and Andrew Hay)
+(Reporting by Ju-min Park and Minwoo Park, Writing by Jack Kim; Editing by Sanjeev Miglani)

 PARIS While street demonstrations are mainly a younger person's domain in France, when it comes to protest voting by spoiling ballots, the over 65s appear to be the most active age group.